vivek-karma/URL-Shortner-Application/README.md

 Clone this git Repository into your computer.

-Frontend Application is a React Application
+Frontend Application is a React Application \
+Backend Application is a Spring Boot Application

 ### `Requirements to run Frontend Application` :
   Node v16.3.0 used \
-  npm 6.14.7 used
+  npm v6.14.7 used

-Backend Application is a Spring Boot Application
 ### `Requirements to run Backend Application` :
   Java 8 \
   maven